eea/eea.docker.redmine-wikiman/README.md

 8. WIKI_PAGE - Redmine wiki with applications
 9. SVN_USER - SVN user to read docker-compose.yml
 10. SVN_PASSWORD - SVN password to read docker-compose.yml
+11. GITHUB_TOKEN - can be given to avoid API number of requests per IP restrictions
-11. DEBUG - Set to "Yes" to enable debug logging
+12. DEBUG - Set to "Yes" to enable debug logging

 ## Usage